WHAT WE BELIEVE

 I’m especially passionate about sharing life alongside others through intentional relationships like mentoring/supervision/etc or simply catching up over coffee, golf, or a wander on the beach near our home in Swanbourne.

 Kelley is passionate about family and friends, lifelong learning, and supporting people in their life journey.
-She has been married for more than thirty years, has three sons, a daughter-in-law and grandson.

 She has continued to study while working in many different contexts including teaching, elite sport development, small business, community services, church ministry and international development.
 It is this most recent role that has encouraged her to complete a Masters in International and Community Development.